Welcoming and learning from your soul parts

 Take your time for this exercise.
 Have a notebook and pen close by.
 Get grounded and peaceful – perhaps by meditating.
 Make your environment gentle and nurturing – flowers, light a candle, have a cup of tea in a beautiful cup – whatever works for you.
 You’re about to enter into a beautiful conversation with a newly returned part (or parts) of yourself.

 The aim of this exercise is to help you find meaning in your life story, and to give you encouragement and support for the present and future.
-It will also help your returned soul parts to integrate, you are allowing them to feel heard.
+It will also help your returned soul parts to integrate, as you are allowing them to feel heard.

-‘Choose’ one of your returned soul parts to work with (or rather, allow one to come forward).
+To get started, ‘choose’ one of your returned soul parts to work with (or rather, allow one to come forward).
 Do this by asking your body to let you know which part wants to be worked with at this time.
 Don’t question it with your mind, once you have the answer.

 Now, journal in your notebook, asking your soul part questions, and writing whatever comes, without judging or editing.
 Be completely open-minded, and allow anything to come or happen.
 Allow at least 10 minutes for each question.